 Tumor.
-Using the TNM system, the "T" plus a letter and/or number (0 to 4) is used to describe the size and location of the tumor.
+Using the TNM system, the "T" plus a letter and/or number (zero to four) is used to describe the size and location of the tumor.
 Some stages are also divided into smaller groups that help describe the tumor in even more detail.
 This helps the doctor develop the best treatment plan for each patient.
 Specific tumor stage information is listed below:

 TX: The primary tumor cannot be evaluated.

 Tis: An early, noninvasive precancerous growth.
 This is also called carcinoma in situ.

 Ta: The tumor is a noninvasive, wart-like carcinoma, which looks somewhat like a small piece of broccoli or cabbage.

 T1a: The tumor has invaded into the subepithelial connective tissue, which is tissue below the top layers of skin.
 The tumor has not grown into blood or lymph vessels, and the tumor grade (see above) is G2 or lower.